NASA-NAVO/servicemon/docs/index.rst

 Installation
 ************

-The latest version of **servicemon** requires Python 3.7 or higher and can be pip installed.
+The latest version of **servicemon** requires Python 3.8 or higher and can be pip installed.
 If an environment already has an older version of **servicemon** installed add ``--upgrade`` to make sure the latest version is installed.

+Be sure to use the ``--pre`` option since the latest version is a pre-release.

 .. code-block:: bash

-    $ pip install servicemon
+    $ pip install --pre servicemon

 ********
 Overview